February 13th, 2008. Wednesday. Raining.

-George saw out the season with the Mavericks, sucked horribly, yet re-signed with the team for two more guaranteed years anyway.
+George saw out the season with the Mavericks, and struggled, yet re-signed with the team for two more guaranteed years anyway.
 The inexplicable love that Donnie Nelson and Devean George feel for each other can never be topped, or properly understood.
-But it's about to change when Nelson tries to trade George again.
+But it’s about to change when Nelson tries to trade George again.
 And this time, he succeeds.

 Two weeks ago, George was traded to the Raptors as a peripheral part of the Shawn Marion deal.
-Along with Antoine Wright, he went to Toronto as the afterthought backups to the also-acquired Hidayet Turkoglu, a move which showed the Raptors putting on a fine demonstration of creative financing, if not a good idea of how to build a team.
-(And if you don't think there's not an I-TOLD-YOU-SO post coming on that subject, then you're very much mistaken.)
+Along with Wright, he went to Toronto as the afterthought back-ups to the also-acquired Hidayet Turkoglu, a move which showed the Raptors putting on a fine demonstration of creative financing, if not a good idea of how to build a team.
 However, as far as Devean George was concerned, there was another caveat.

-Now, it's possible that they are not vengeance-driven horrible bastards.
-It's possible that they just did this without considering the possible side effects down the road.
-But here's the thing; when re-signing George this past summer to a two year $3.2 million contract that paid $1.6 million in both seasons, Nelson and Cuban added a somewhat rare clause to the contract that called for George to get a $200,000 bonus if the Mavericks win a certain number of games this season.
-I don't know what the threshold was, but I'm guessing it was 50 wins, since that's what they won last season (such predictions are calculated during the moratorium using the team's record from the previous season as the basis).
+Now, it’s possible that they are not vengeance-driven bastards.
+It’s possible that they just did this without considering the possible side effects down the road.
+But here’s the thing; when re-signing George this past summer to a two-year, $3.2 million contract that paid $1.6 million in both seasons, Nelson and Cuban added a somewhat rare clause to the contract that called for George to get a $200,000 bonus if his team wins a certain number of games this season.
+I don’t know what the threshold was, but I’m guessing it was 50 wins, since that’s what they won last season (such predictions are calculated during the moratorium using the team’s record from the previous season as the basis).
 Since the Mavericks can be realistically expected to achieve that next year, George had himself a $200,000 bonus.

 Of course, the fact that the Mavericks had given George a combined $5,943,370 to play with them over the last three seasons means the last laugh is still firmly on them.
-Their inability to realise that they were paying to retain a man with scoring the scoring efficiency of Willie Green, the rebounding of Jason Collins and the oft-misrepresented defense of Andres Nocioni means that they're the real victims here, the victims of their own silliness.
+Their fact that they were paying to retain a man with the scoring efficiency of Willie Green, the rebounding of Jason Collins and the oft-misrepresented defence of Andres Nocioni means that they’re the real victims here, the victims of their own loyalty.
 But, still.
 Vengeance is sweet.

-(EDIT: It's been brought to my attention that they above is too confusing.
+(EDIT: It’s been brought to my attention that they above is too confusing.
 Fair enough.
-Here's the gist of it, reworded; based on last year's win total, the Mavericks were expected to win 50 games.
-As a result, George's cap number was raised to $1.8 million.
-Now that he's a Warriors, it's been knocked down to $1.6 million again.
-But George was only going to be paid $1.6 million UNTIL the 50 wins happened, at which point he'd get the bonus.
+Here’s the gist of it, reworded; based on last year’s win total, the Mavericks were expected to win 50 games.
+As a result, George’s bonus was considered “likely”, and his cap number was raised to $1.8 million.
+Now that he’s a Warrior, who did not win 50 last season, it’s been reconsidered as “unlikely”, and his cap number knocked down to $1.6 million again.
+George was only going to be paid $1.6 million UNTIL the 50 wins happened, at which point he’d get the bonus; the immediate change is in the cap number only, which is reconsidered at the time of the trade.
 The basic point remains, though; by not now being a Mav, George loses $200,000.
 That is all.)